 DataCollection won’t be empty anymore.
 It will contain the data objects from a previous invocation.
 That’s because the pipeline system

-maintains a data cache to give the user the possibility to directly manipulate some of the objects in the graphical user interface of OVITO,
+maintains a data cache to allow the user to directly manipulate some of the objects in the graphical user interface of OVITO,

 for example the colors and radii of particles types or the settings of visual elements associated with data objects.